 The Destination Layer-2 ID is set to the Source Layer-2 ID of the received Ranging/SL Positioning Solicitation message.

+The User Info ID of Discoveree UE is the discoveree UE’s Application Layer ID, which is provided by Ranging/SL Positioning application layer.

 Editor's note: The RSPP metadata information (e.g. the role(s) of the Discoveree UE) is included as the metadata in the Announcement message, which value is determined by RAN WG2.

-Editor's note: Which information is included in User Info ID and Target Info, especially for Located UE discovery, is FFS.

 6.4.2.2 Ranging/SL Positioning group member discovery with 5G ProSe capable UE

 Figure 6.4.2-1 illustrates the procedure for Ranging/SL Positioning group member discovery with 5G ProSe capable in Model A discovery.